prismspecs/kassel/readme.md

 [Link to Emoji Simulator](https://ncase.me/sim/)

 - **Purpose**: Emoji Simulator is typically used to represent systems, relationships, or processes through the use of emojis.
 These emojis act as lightweight, intuitive symbols that convey meaning quickly, often in a humorous or visually appealing way.
-- **Flexibility**: It can be applied to everything from conveying abstract concepts (like ecosystems or social systems) to creating interactive art or storytelling.
+- **Flexibility**: It can be used to convey abstract concepts (like ecosystems or social systems), create interactive systems, or for art and storytelling.

++ What are some scenarios or ideas to use with the Emoji Simulator?

+## Independent Work

+Work on your simulations alone or in groups.
+I will come around and help out.

+## Show and Tell

+Present your simulations to the class